Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 My mentor Jack helped guide me throughout the project.

-I used this youtube video from the pretty printed youtube channel to help me understand how to upload and recall files using MongoDB and Flask.
+I used this YouTube video from the pretty printed youtube channel to help me understand how to upload and recall files using MongoDB and Flask.

 [Pretty Printed](<https://www.youtube.com/watch?v=DsgAuceHha4>)

 I also used Code Institute support for a bug around deleting users.

 I used StackOverflow as a reference point throughout the project whenever I got stuck.